 An old, veteran salesman used to tell me stories about the good ol’ days of enterprise technology sales from back in the late 1970’s.

-He spoke of the fierce competition that existed between his company and a few others – all of which would one day become multi-billion dollar global giants.
+He spoke of the fierce competition that existed between his company and a few others – all of which would one day become multi-billion-dollar global giants.
 He described how in those days, before computers were commonly used in the workplace, everyone used to track their sales prospects data on paper or on white boards.

 The competitive sales strategies employed in those days resembled a spy thriller.
 One of the sales techniques my colleague used was “dumpster diving”: he would wade through the garbage of his competition in search of their lists of prospects.
 Another ploy was using binoculars to look into the windows of his competition and try to read their white boards.
 So much as has changed since the days when people relied on paper and whiteboards to track data.
 Basic spreadsheets gave way, first to desktop client-based sales software such as Goldmine, and then to powerful cloud-based SaaS solutions like Salesforce which are loaded with business intelligence features.

-Consultants need technology to enable their services for the modern day delivery of value, and the BIGcontrols product, like Salesforce, makes paper-based solutions and spreadsheets a thing of the past.
+CPAs and attorneys need technology to enable their services for the modern day delivery of value, and the BIGcontrols product, like Salesforce, makes paper-based solutions and spreadsheets a thing of the past.